MANHATTAN, NYC, FEEDING EVALUATION THERAPY FOR BABIES, TODDLERS, AND CHILDREN

 The SOS Approach to Feeding

 The SOS approach can also be applied during family meals, wherein the goal is to improve the volume or amount of the child’s food intake.
-Feeding strategies may include:
+Pediatric feeding therapists use several strategies that may include:

 - Serving a piece or spoonful of every food offered on the child’s plate.
 Whether the child eats it or not, the goal is to familiarize them with the food’s texture, smell, color, and where it comes from.